naturalis/brassicaceae-hybseq-pipeline/README.md

 ##### If alignreads.py has not been installed yet:
 1) Go to the ./src folder
-2) Install alignreads folder directory by running:
+2) Download alignreads folder directory by running:
 - `$ git clone https://github.com/zachary-foster/alignreads`
 3) Install the software packages by running the command:
 - `$ python ./alignreads/install.py ./installed_alignreads`